basho/riak_test/README.md

 This are [lager](https://github.com/basho/lager)-specific settings.
 By default they are set to `info`.

 ##### load_workers
-Number of concurrent processes used to load the system in the `overload` test.
+Number of concurrent processes used to load the system in the `loaded_upgrade` test.

 ##### conn_fail_time
 A magic value to override the default timeout in `replication2_ssl`.